1millionwomentotech/toolkitten/summer-of-code/week-01/wk1-hackathon-submissions/hackathon.md

 - benchmarking
 - extension of the problem to n x n size world

 If you are intermediate / advanced try to do your own research about Civilization III and the start working on the above.

+### Naming Convention
 Submit your program via PR with the following file name:

 ```
 soc01h-cc-firstname-lastname.py